saegl5/jiayou_add_events/README.md

 # Create 加油 ("jiā yóu") Events

-Google Apps Script for creating events on only certain days (e.g., on only "J Day's").
+Google Apps Script for batch creating events on only certain days (e.g., on only "J Day's").
 Modify as needed.

 ## Getting Started